Irene Asanina

-Irene Asanina (died after 1354), was the empress consort of John VI Kantakouzenos of the Byzantine Empire.
-She is known to have participated in military issues in a degree uncommon for a Byzantine empress.
+Irene Asenina (died after 1354), was the empress consort of John VI Kantakouzenos of the Byzantine Empire.
+She is known to have participated in military issues to a degree uncommon for a Byzantine empress.
 She commanded the garrison of Didymoteicho during the Byzantine civil war of 1341–1347, and organized the defense of Constantinople against the Genoese in 1348, and the forces of John V in 1353.

+She also played a role in assisting her husband in negotiations with the Serbs and the Turkish beyliks of Anatolia to secure their support during the civil war.
+In addition, she contributed to the peace agreement that helped bring the conflict to an end, including the marriage of their daughter, Helena Kantakouzene, to John V Palaiologos as part of the settlement.

+In 1354, John VI was forced to abdicate.
+He and Irene retired from imperial life and entered monastic retirement.
+Irene survived her husband for some time, but the exact date and circumstances of her death are unknown.
+She is remembered as one of the Byzantine empresses most directly involved in politics and military affairs.

 Early life

-Asanina was a daughter of Andronikos Asen and his wife Tarchanaiotissa.
+Asenina was a daughter of Andronikos Asen and his wife Tarchanaiotissa.
 Her paternal grandparents were Ivan Asen III of Bulgaria and Irene Palaiologina.
 Her maternal grandparents were protostrator Michael Doukas Glabas Tarchaneiotes and his wife Maria Doukaina Komnene Palaiologina Branaina.

 The last names of her maternal grandmother indicate descent from the families Doukas, Komnenos and Palaiologos who each produced several Byzantine Emperors.
 Her last name however indicates being a member of the Branas family which produced military leaders, like Alexios Branas and Theodore Branas, but whose genealogy is poorly recorded.

-Her paternal grandmother, Irene Palaiologina, was a daughter of Michael VIII Palaiologos and Theodora Palaiologina which makes Asanina a member of the extended Imperial family of her time.
+Her paternal grandmother, Irene Palaiologina, was a daughter of Michael VIII Palaiologos and Theodora Palaiologina which makes Asenina a member of the extended Imperial family of her time.